cloud-gov/cg-site/_docs/technology/responsibilities.md

   - /overview/technology/responsibilities/
 ---

+## Cloud.gov Platform responsibilities

-As a Platform as a Service, cloud.gov is responsible for maintenance and security of the cloud.gov platform.
+As a Platform as a Service, Cloud.gov is responsible for maintenance and security of the Cloud.gov platform.
 Customers are responsible for maintenance and security of their custom code running on the platform.

 Here's a chart to illustrate this in three example use cases: